octaviogarbet/ionicv3-example/README.md

 ```

 ## Adding new components
-Now, we will add a new component in order to have the items logic and template of the list in a reusable separated component and not in list page.
+Now, we will add a new component in order to have the item's logic and template of the list in a reusable separated component and not in the list page.

-First of all we will generate the component with the ionic cli
+First of all, we will generate the component with the ionic cli

 ```bash
 $ ionic g component ListItem